 The Nanaimo Division of Family Practice, in collaboration with Shared Care, will be offering an eight-week Cognitive Behavioural Therapy (CBT) Skills Group for adult patients (17.5-75 years old) who want to learn practical tools to improve their mental heath.
 The CBT Skills group program is a transdiagnostic course that integrates basic neuroscience teaching with introductory mindfulness and cognitive behavioural therapy skills and concepts.
 Patients learn practical tools to recognize, understand and manage patterns of feeling, thinking and behaving.
 They learn to be conscious of their choices as they respond to life stressors, and explore options for living a fuller, richer life, more aligned with what they value most.
 The group is part of a project that fosters collaboration between family medicine and psychiatry, and enables people to access an intervention covered by MSP.
 The Nanaimo program is based on the pilot developed by the Victoria and South Island Divisions of Family Practice.

-The first CBT program begins April 3, 2018.
-It requires a referral from a Physician or Nurse Practitioner and patients need to be able to commit to an 8-week program that meets 1.5 hours weekly.
+A referral is required from a Physician or Nurse Practitioner and patients need to be able to commit to an 7-week program that meets 1.5 hours weekly.

 Watch this video to find out more:

 Cognitive Behavioural Therapy (CBT) is usually a short-term form of therapy with a focus on helping an individual become more aware of patterns of thinking (cognitions), feeling (emotions) and behaving.
 These patterns represent the unique biochemical functioning of your brain, and reflect how your brain has adapted and responded to earlier life events.
 However, exploring those early events is not the focus of CBT; rather, the focus is examining the way which your response to a situation and in the here-and-now can be modified to bring about positive change.